Apis mellifera iberiensis: Behavior

 They do not typically generate multiple queens (polygyny) in any given hive at swarming time.

 Their movements are fast and rather nervous.
 They exhibit quick defensive reaction, nervousness, and a propensity to swarm.
 They do make abundant use of propolis.

 One or two sentry bees are always present at the entrance of the hive.
 If the colony is disturbed, the sentries raise a persistent alarm.
 The hive attack anything that seems threatening for at least 24 hours.

 Taxonomy

-The name often applied to this subspecie is A.m.iberica, an epithet originally proposed by Skorikov in his 1929 monograph on honey bees.
-Authors subsequent to Skorikov assumed in error that the iberica referred to the Iberian Peninsula and thereby quickly adopted the name for the subspecie of bees living in Spain and bordering areas.
-However, the name iberica was based on a Caucasian subspecie of honey bees, the epithet referring to the Greco-Roman designation for the Georgian Kingdom established in that region in antiquity.
-The true A. m. iberica of Skorikov has nothing to do with the western Mediterranean subspecie of bees, and under the rules of nomenclature the name iberica is not valid for this lineage of honey bees.
-The corrected and valid name for the subspecie is Apis mellifera iberiensis.
+The name often applied to this subspecies is A. m. iberica, an epithet originally proposed by Skorikov in his 1929 monograph on honey bees.
+Authors subsequent to Skorikov assumed in error that the iberica referred to the Iberian Peninsula and thereby quickly adopted the name for the subspecies of bees living in Spain and bordering areas.
+However, the name iberica was based on a Caucasian subspecies of honey bees, the epithet referring to the Greco-Roman designation for the Georgian Kingdom established in that region in antiquity.
+The true A. m. iberica of Skorikov has nothing to do with the western Mediterranean subspecies of bees, and under the rules of nomenclature the name iberica is not valid for this lineage of honey bees.
+The corrected and valid name for the subspecies is Apis mellifera iberiensis.